1930 FIFA World Cup: Participants

 FIFA, the governing body of world football, had been discussing the creation of a competition for national teams for several years prior to 1930.
 The organisation had managed the football segment of the Summer Olympics on behalf of the International Olympic Committee since the early 20th century and the success of the competition at the 1924 and 1928 Olympic Games led to the formation of the FIFA World Cup.
 At the 17th FIFA congress, held in Amsterdam in May 1928, the competition was proposed by president Jules Rimet and accepted by the organisation's board, with vice-president Henri Delaunay proclaiming "international football can no longer be held within the confines of the Olympics".

 The first World Cup was the only one without qualification.
 Every country affiliated with FIFA was invited to compete and given a deadline of 28 February 1930 to accept.
-The competition was originally planned as a 16-team knockout tournament with a potential second division if enough teams entered, however, the number of teams failed to reach 16, so there were no qualifications.
+The competition was originally planned as a 16-team knockout tournament with a potential second division if enough teams entered; however, the number of teams failed to reach 16, so there were no qualifications.
 Plenty of interest was shown by nations in the Americas; Argentina, Brazil, Bolivia, Chile, Mexico, Paraguay, Peru and the United States all entered.
 A total of seven South American teams participated, more than in any subsequent World Cup Finals.
-However, because of the long, costly trip by ship across the Atlantic Ocean and the length of absence required for players, very few European teams were inclined to take part due to an ongoing economic crisis.
+However, because of the long, costly trip by ship across the Atlantic Ocean and the length of absence required for players, very few European teams were inclined to take part as the effects of the Great Depression set in across the continent.
 Some refused to countenance travel to South America in any circumstances, and no European entries were received before the February deadline.
 In an attempt to gain some European participation, the Uruguayan Football Association sent a letter of invitation to The Football Association, even though the British Home Nations (England, Northern Ireland, Scotland and Wales) had resigned from FIFA at the time.
 This was rejected by the FA Committee on 18 November 1929.
-Two teams from Asia (Japan and Siam – modern-day Thailand) withdrew, while Egypt, the lone African team to enter, was delayed due to a storm in the Mediterranean, and missed the ship travelling to Uruguay.
+Out of the two Asian countries affiliated to FIFA at the time, Japan and Siam (modern-day Thailand), neither elected to enter the competition, while Egypt, the lone African team to enter, was delayed due to a storm in the Mediterranean, and the ship intended to take them to Uruguay departed without them.